tachyondecay/tag_manager/README.markdown

 # Tag Manager

 Provides a convenient interface for bulk editing tag list fields.
-This extension only works with tag list fields that are populated from existing values, as opposed to fields that are populated from other sections.

 With Tag Manager, you can:
 - Edit the value of a tag and have this change reflected across every entry in the section with that tag.